Preparing for emergencies, traumatic incidents, evacuations and lockdowns

 Your school or early learning service may face a natural disaster, pandemic, criminal acts or student suicide.
 An emergency event may require an evacuation or a lockdown.
 It’s important to be prepared for these events.

-The Emergency management template to help you develop your own emergency plan.
+- The Emergency management template can be edited to help you create your own emergency plan.

 In an emergency we want to connect with you as quickly and simply as possible, and we especially want to know if you need our help.